On the Degeneracy of Spin Ice Graphs, and its Estimate via the Bethe Permanent: Graph theory for Spin Ice

 \textbf{Remark 1} \textit{Not all frustrated Ising models are spin ices.} Because the directed line graph dual has support on the undirected line graph, we can borrow the results from the undirected case \cite{Beineke}.
 If the line graph contains any of the subgraphs contained in the Beineke classification, then we know that the graph is not the line graph of any root graph.

-\textbf{Remark 2} \textit{Vertices are mapped to complete graph interactions.} This is a well known fact that we restate graph theoretically.
+\textbf{Remark 2} \textit{Vertices are mapped to complete graph interactions.} This is a well known fact that we restate graph-theoretically.
 Vertices in a spin ice are mapped to a complete graph with a number of vertices equal to the degree of the vertex.
-This implies immediately that if a spin ice is composed by a sequence of vertices of degree $d=\{d_1,\cdots, d_n\}$, if for any $i$ we have $d_i>3$, the line graph dual will not be planar.
+This implies immediately that if a spin ice is composed by a sequence of vertices of degree $d=\{d_1,\cdots, d_n\}$, and if for any $i$ we have $d_i>3$, the line graph dual will not be planar because complete graphs on four vertices are necessarily not planar.

 \textbf{Remark 3} \textit{The only purely ferromagnetic spin ice graph is the one dimensional {Ising model.
 It is also the only spin ice whose ground state is non-degenerate.}} Consider the following one-dimensional spin ice: